WBUR-FM: Rhode Island

 In 1998, WBUR helped to found Rhode Island's NPR station WRNI.
 At the time Rhode Island was one of two states lacking an NPR station.
 WBUR decided to partner with the newly formed Foundation for Ocean State Public Radio to build a state-of-the-art facility at historic Union Station in downtown Providence.
 Initially, WBUR invested heavily in WRNI's local programming, but several of these programs were soon canceled, and its schedule became almost identical to that of WBUR.
 In 2004, WBUR announced suddenly that it planned to drop WRNI by selling it, raising a number of questions.
 Rhode Islanders were angry at the thought that they would be forced to buy a station they had invested greatly in creating.
 It was later revealed that the WBUR management believed WRNI was a financial drain and wished to get rid of it.
 The resulting management turmoil caused the departure of longtime WBUR station manager Jane Christo.
-Eventually, the Foundation for Ocean State Public Radio, renamed Rhode Island Public Radio, bought the station in 2008, it has since rebranded as The Public's Radio.
+Eventually, the Foundation for Ocean State Public Radio, renamed Rhode Island Public Radio, bought the station in 2008; it has since rebranded as The Public's Radio.

 Pro-Israel boycott

 Between 2001 and June 2002, WBUR estimated that it lost between $1–2 million due to the loss of at least six underwriters and a number of small donors.
-This was the result of a boycott launched by Jewish groups who charged that NPR coverage of the Middle East was biased against Israel.
-Boston is a major center for the American Jewish community and this made Israel a particularly sensitive subject.
+This was the result of a boycott launched by pro-Israel groups who charged that NPR coverage of the Middle East was biased against Israel.
 The boycott started in October 2001, when two Boston-area businesses ended contracts: WordsWorth Books (now defunct) in Cambridge, Massachusetts, and Cognex Corp. in nearby Natick, Massachusetts.
 The two businesses were reportedly tied with the advocacy group Committee for Accuracy in Middle East Reporting in America (CAMERA), a persistent critic of NPR's coverage for almost a decade.
 CAMERA has demonstrated outside National Public Radio (NPR) stations in 33 cities in the United States.

 The CAMERA boycott also extended to The New York Times and The Washington Post.
 Fairness and Accuracy in Reporting and explicitly pro-Palestinian organizations have made contradictory accusations of pro-Israel bias in NPR's coverage or imbalance in particular stories.
 NPR's ombudsman and an independent reviewer appointed by the agency found "lack of completeness but strong factual accuracy and no systematic bias" in reporting on the controversial issue.